SirLynix/obs-kinect/README.md

 Thanks a lot to @microsoft for supporting obs-kinect developpment by sending me an Azure Kinect so I could add support for it!

 Thanks to @pucgenie, @saphir1997 and @MarcoWilli for the german translation.
 Thanks to @Liskowskyy for the polish translation.
-Thanks to @yeonggille for the Korean translation
+Thanks to @yeonggille for the Korean translation.